niplav/site/daygame_cost_benefit.md

 [S-curve](https://www.lesswrong.com/posts/oaqKjHbgsoqEXBMZ2 "S-Curves
 for Trend Forecasting").
-The other parameters are estimated using [`scipy.optimize.curve_fit`](./notes.html#None) with data from Roy Walker, Mr. Wolfe and Thomas Crown.
+The other parameters are estimated using [`scipy.optimize.curve_fit`](./notes.html#None) with data from Roy Walker, Mr. Wolfe and Thomas Crown, since we have information from the start.

+#### Lays

 First we collect the relevant information in a processable form (removing the first datapoint from Mr. Wolfe because it confuses `curve_fit`):